 1. Ensure there’s effective adult supervision

 This sounds obvious, but summer is the season of continual distractions.
 Constant supervision and being within arms’ length of children under 5 is imperative for water safety.
+It’s one of the most crucial water safety tips.
 If you’re at a party or gathering, one adult should be designated the main “Water Watcher” at all times, monitoring kids in the pool.
 Other adults also need to assist in supervision.

 2. Have a well-installed and well-maintained pool fence